 level of beneficial ownership; and

 details of how ownership, control or economic interest is exerted.
 If all such details have been filed on a centralized beneficial ownership register in the country of registration, the application may fulfill this requirement by cross-referencing and attaching such filing.
 Each member of a Consortium should disclose beneficial ownership information.
-A Tenderer shall give written notice to the Special Commission, as soon as reasonably practicable, of any material change, including changes in beneficial ownership from that originally reported.
+A Investor shall give written notice to the Special Commission, as soon as reasonably practicable, of any material change, including changes in beneficial ownership from that originally reported.

-In the event that the Tenderer does not submit satisfactory documentary evidence on general participation requirements, the Tender Committee may exclude or disqualify the Tenderer as ineligible in accordance with Section 42.
+In the event that the Investor does not submit satisfactory documentary evidence on general participation requirements, the Tender Committee may exclude or disqualify the Investor as ineligible in accordance with Section 42.

-Past Technical Experience

-The Tenderer shall have experience with the development and operation of a wind onshore electricity generation plant in installed capacity equal at least with the greater of:

-three (3) MW of installed capacity;

-Fifteen (15) % (percent) of the installed capacity (MW) of the proposed Project.

-Documentary Evidence: To satisfy the above requirement, the Tenderer shall submit documentary evidence consisting of information submitted in the Form on Past Experience indicated in [Appendix 8, which shall include:

-a list of power plants that have been developed and which use renewable energy;

-Form A1, as per Appendix 8;

-valid certificates of commissioning or any other similar document;

-for each plant presented, to demonstrate experience of development for the purposes of this requirement, the Tenderer must provide at least one of the following documents showing the Tenderer in the role of developer:

-development agreement for the plant; and/or

-preliminary or final land agreement for the sale and/or surface rights acquisition of land parcels related to the construction of the plant; and/or

-permit issued by a relevant public body for the construction of the plant; and/or

-grid connection agreement related to the electric grid connection of the plant; and/or

-proof of winning bids related to the development and construction of the plant; and/or

-generation license; and/or

-any other documentation equivalent to the above.

-for each plant presented to demonstrate experience of operation for the purposes of this criterion, the Tenderer must provide:

-O&M agreement, asset management agreement or other types of operation agreements for the plant, showing the Tenderer either as the service provider or as the contractor of the service;

-in the case where the Tenderer was the main O&M contractor to a project company but outsourced the O&M services to a third party, the Tenderer should provide the main O&M agreement between itself and the project company;

-if the Tenderer operates his own power plants with his own resources, labour agreements and proof of latest payments to the assigned personnel must be provided.

-N.B.
-For a Consortium Member to contribute towards satisfaction of the Technical and Financial Criteria, it must have a minimum shareholding of 20% in the Consortium.
-In case of reliance on experience attributed to group of companies, any documents nominated to a related company, must be accompanied with satisfactory evidence that the Tenderer exercises effective Control over that company.

 Availability of Project funding

-The Tenderer shall demonstrate availability of own sources, bank guarantees, co-financing for project implementation or availability of a viable plan for financing the proposed Project.
+The Investor shall demonstrate availability of own sources, bank guarantees, co-financing for project implementation or availability of a viable plan for financing the proposed Project.

-Documentary Evidence: To satisfy to the above requirements, the Tenderer shall submit the following documentary evidence of trustworthy and verifiable funding to cover the total value of the proposed Project investment in the form of either:
+Documentary Evidence: To satisfy to the above requirements, the Investor shall submit the following documentary evidence of trustworthy and verifiable funding to cover the total value of the proposed Project investment in the form of either: